McGinley even angled for advantage with fish tank

 ONE DIRECTION

-"We all know how proud the Americans are of their country and they will galvanize themselves.
+"We all know how proud the Americans are of their country and they will galvanise themselves.
 Commercially this Ryder Cup is going in one direction," he said, pointing upwards with his finger.

 "The increasing size of the media room, the viewing figures of the amount of people watching it throughout the world, is going up and up.
 There is no valid reason to think it is on the decline because we are winning.